 (a) enter, search and inspect any premises of the school; and

-(b) require the production of records and documents relating to the school and inspect or take copies of them; and
+(b) require the production of records (including student records) and documents relating to the school and inspect or take copies of them; and

-(c) if authorised in writing by the Minister to do so, take possession of any records or documents kept by the school; and
+(c) if authorised in writing by the chief executive officer to do so, take possession of any records (including student records) or documents kept by the school; and

 (d) require any person to give assistance reasonably necessary for the exercise of the powers conferred by this section.

 [Section 177 amended by No. 37 of 2011 s.
-58(3).]
+58(3); No. 28 of 2014 s.
+19.]

 178. Inspector under s.
 176 or 177 to produce certificate of authority